 All tanks have the potential of being lifted out of the ground due to forces acting on the tank in saturated soil.
+If the tank weighs less than the force of water displacement, it will float- particularly when empty.
+Under some soils and site conditions, granular backfill may create a void area where subsurface water can collect, creating hydrostatic pressure on the exterior of a tank where high groundwater conditions are not otherwise present.
 In many instances, the tank hole is excavated into a relatively solid material.
 Once the tank is placed in the excavation, the hole is backfilled with a less dense material that allows water to collect in the excavation.
 Even though the surrounding soil is not saturated, the excavated volume may still become saturated.
 The upward force (buoyant force) is equal to the weight of the water displaced by the tank.
-If the weight of the tank and the soil cover does not exceed the buoyant force, there is a risk of floatation, as shown in Figure 7.23.
+If the weight of the tank and the soil cover does not exceed the buoyant force, there is a risk of floatation.
+Trenching leading to and from the tank excavation should include earthen dikes or diversions to prevent the free flow of groundwater into the tank excavation.
+Failure to include such water diversions may result in the creation of a "French Drain", which channels water directly to the tank excavation.
+When installing in areas with high water tables it may be necessary to incorporate a separate drain tile system to divert water away from the septic system.